 2) Make time for skin-to-skin contact.

 The National Library of Medicine published a paper about the importance of touch in the healthy growth and development of newborns.
-Holding your baby naked against your skin helps:

-Additionally, feeling your heartbeat and hearing your voice calms your newborn’s nervous system and helps them relax.
+There are other health benefits as well.
+Plus, feeling your heartbeat and hearing your voice calms your newborn’s nervous system and helps them relax.
 Even 15-20 minutes of skin-to-skin a day can make a big difference.

 3) Hang out face to face.